gokcehan/lf/README.md

 ## Features

-- Cross-platform (Linux, OSX, BSDs, Windows (partial))
+- Cross-platform (Linux, MacOS, BSDs, Windows)
-- Single binary without any runtime dependencies (except for terminfo database)
+- Single binary without any runtime dependencies
-- Fast startup and low memory footprint (due to native code and static binaries)
+- Fast startup and low memory footprint due to native code and static binaries
+- Asynchronous IO operations to avoid UI locking
-- Server/client architecture to share file selection between multiple instances
+- Server/client architecture and remote commands to manage multiple instances
-- Configuration with shell commands
+- Extendable and configurable with shell commands
 - Customizable keybindings (vi and readline defaults)
-- Preview filtering (for source highlight, archives, pdfs/images as text etc.)
+- A reasonable set of other features (see the [documentation](https://pkg.go.dev/github.com/gokcehan/lf))

 ## Non-Features

-- Tabs or windows (handled by window manager or terminal multiplexer)
+- Tabs or windows (better handled by window manager or terminal multiplexer)
-- Builtin pager/editor (handled by your pager/editor of choice)
+- Builtin pager/editor (better handled by your pager/editor of choice)

 ## Installation